drummonds/sceco/content/docs/Campaign2024/as_pdf.md

 ---
+layout: toclayout
+layout: pdflayout
 title: AsPDF SCECO Response to 23/03943/FUL
-layout: pdflayout
-date: 2024-01-04
+date: 2024-01-07
+include_toc: true
 ---
-[23/03943/FUL][PlanningApplication2023]
+# SCECO Response to [23/03943/FUL][PlanningApplication2023]

-SCECO is a local cooperative which has been involved in the set up of the conservation area 39 years ago and has been fighting tirelessly since then to preserve and enhance Streatham Common.
+SCECO is a local cooperative, set up 39 years ago to preserve and enhance Streatham Common.

-We ask Lambeth Planning to reject this application and give residents views and consideration of the application itself.
-We hae not had sufficient time due to this application being posting during the Christmas period to give a thorough response but have done as well as we can in the given time frame.
+We ask Lambeth Planning to reject this application and give residents' views and consideration of the application itself.
+We have not had sufficient time to give a thorough response.
+This application was posted during the Christmas period.

-# The planning application
+## The planning application

 The planning application 23/03943/FUL is explicitly for: